sebasbaumh/postgis-java-ng/README.md

 * Clean up code to basically only work on [WKB](https://en.wikipedia.org/wiki/Well-known_text#Well-known_binary)/EWKB implementations to reduce code duplication and focus on the actual database format
 * Support for the latest PostgreSQL and PostGIS versions
     * Recommended are PostgreSQL 14 and PostGIS 3.2.0
-    * Supported are versions starting from PostgreSQL 9.6 and PostGIS versions 2.3
+    * Supported are versions starting from PostgreSQL 9.6 and PostGIS 2.3
 * Support for JDK 11+ (there is an older [branch for JDK 8](https://github.com/sebasbaumh/postgis-java-ng/tree/jdk8))
 * The license is still LGPL